microsoft/vscode-spell-check/README.md

 ## Update Log

+### 0.8.5
+Adopted a number of contributions from [@cpetrov](https://github.com/cpetrov) that improved settings file formatting, resolved some setting file errors and corrected the base plaintext setting THANKYOU!

 ### 0.8.4
 Fixed a bug in reading user settings that caused them to be ignored and overwritter if you added a word to dictionary or changed language.
 Added some additional meta data to the extension manifest for the marketplace.